 - EMI and pre-EMI amounts applicable

-- Validity of sanction letter
+- The validity of the sanction letter

-- Terms and condition of loan agreement
+- Terms and condition of a loan agreement

 - These cheques cannot be processed ahead of the date mentioned on them.